netbox-community/netbox-plugin-tutorial/tutorial/step09-rest-api.md

 ## Create the Views

 Next, we need to create views to handle the API logic.
-Just as serializers are roughly analogous to forms, API views work similarly to the UI views that we created in five.
+Just as serializers are roughly analogous to forms, API views work similarly to the UI views that we created in step five.
 However, because API functionality is highly standardized, view creation is substantially simpler: We generally need only to create a single _view set_ for each model.
-A single view set can handle the view, add, change, and delete operations which required dedicated UI views.
+A view set is a single class that can handle the view, add, change, and delete operations which each require dedicated views under the UI.

 Start by creating `api/views.py` and importing NetBox's `NetBoxModelViewSet` class, as well as our plugin's `models` and `filtersets` modules, and our serializers.